darktable-org/dtdocs/content/overview/workflow/process.md

 It is important to understand the distinction between the order of the modules on the right-hand-side of the screen (which represents the order in which modules are _executed_) and the order of the modules in the history stack (which represents the order in which modules were _modified_).

-To the top right is the [histogram](../../module-reference/utility-modules/shared/histogram.md) which shows the spread of tones/colors in your image.
+To the top right is the [scopes](../../module-reference/utility-modules/shared/scopes.md) module, which shows the spread of tones/colors in your image.

 ---
 If you have previously viewed or edited the image in the darkroom view, start by _discarding history_ (click the _reset_ button in the [_history stack_](../../module-reference/utility-modules/darkroom/history-stack.md)).
 This will reapply defaults using your new settings and provide a clean starting point for editing.